Felix1G/soklyn/README.md

 You can say that this is a HUGE improvement to my previous project [fksainetwork](https://github.com/Felix1G/fksainetwork) :)

 <a id="features"></a>

+## Contributing
+PRs and issues are welcome!
+Feel free to check the [issues page](https://github.com/Felix1G/soklyn/issues).

 ## Features

 *This framework currently only supports feed forward networks.
 Convolutional neural networks and more are coming soon!*